-Ms. Anna Martini, FCPA, FCA
+Ms. Anna Martini, FCPA

-Ms. Anna Martini is Executive Vice President and Chief Financial Officer of Groupe CH, which operates Club de hockey Canadien, Bell Centre, Place Bell, Spectra and evenko, a company in the sports and entertainment industries, since 2017.
+Ms. Anna Martini is President of Psycho Bunny, a men's apparel brand operating stores in the United States, Canada, Japan and Latin America since January 16, 2023.
+From 2017 until January 13, 2023, Ms. Martini acted as Executive Vice President and Chief Financial Officer of Groupe CH, which operates Club de hockey Canadien, Bell Centre, Place Bell, Spectra and evenko, a company in the sports and entertainment industries.
 From 2004 to 2017, she was President of Groupe Dynamite Inc., a specialty apparel global retailer.
 Ms. Martini has a Bachelor in Commerce with a major in accounting from Concordia University.
 She is a fellow and a member of the Ordre des comptables professionnels agréés du Québec.
 From 1985 to 2004, she worked at Deloitte & Touche LLP, a professional services firm, including as audit and advisory services partner since 1996.
 She was also the retail industry leader from 1996 to 2004.